yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 2. Complete the Custom deployment blade as follows:

     - Resource Group: **ContosoRG1** (existing)
-    - Location: Location close to you.
-This will be your primary location.
+    - Location: Auto selected based on the region for ContosoRG1

     Select **Review + Create** and then **Create** to deploy resources.